whoatemycookie/gene-expression-qtl/_episodes/04-review-mapping-steps.md

 <img src="../fig/rmd-04-geno_plot-1.png" alt="plot of chunk geno_plot" width="576" style="display: block; margin: auto;" />

 In the plot above, the founder contributions, which range between 0 and 1, are colored from white (= 0) to black (= 1.0).
 A value of ~0.5 is grey.
 The markers are on the X-axis and the eight founders (denoted by the letters A through H) on the Y-axis.
-Starting at the left, we see that this sample has genotype BB because the row for B is black, indicating values of 1.0.
-Moving along the genome to the right, the genotype becomes CE where rows C and E are gray, followed by CD, FH, AG, GH, etc. The values at each marker sum to 1.0.
+Starting at the left, we see that this sample has genotype GH because the rows for G & H are grey, indicating values of 0.5 for both alleles.
+Moving along the genome to the right, the genotype becomes HH where where the row is black indicating a value of 1.0.
+This is followed by CD, DD, DG, AD, AH, CE, etc. The values at each marker sum to 1.0.

 ### [Kinship Matrix](https://smcclatchy.github.io/mapping/04-calc-kinship/)